Equity card: History

-Actors' Equity Association was founded in New York City on May 26, 1913.
+The Actors' Equity Association was founded in New York City on May 26, 1913.

 Joining Equity

 One method for an actor to become eligible to join the union is being under an Equity contract.

 An actor may also apply for membership if they are a member of any of the sister unions in the performing arts.
 These unions are the American Guild of Musical Artists (AGMA), American Guild of Variety Artists (AGVA), and Screen Actors Guild - American Federation of Television and Radio Artists (SAG-AFTRA).

 The third way one gets an equity card is through the "Equity Membership Candidate Program" (EMC).
 In this program, actors are allowed to work in Equity productions as credit towards eventual membership.
 An actor is eligible for membership once he completes fifty weeks of work at theatres that are a part of the EMC program.

 Once a member, the actor is required to pay "yearly dues" of $118 plus "working dues" which are 2.25% of the gross earnings through an equity contract.